naveengujjar29/event-management/README.md

         }
     }

 2. Make the Booking for the event ID 9 which has been created above using the API

-> /api/v1/bookings
+> POST **/api/v1/bookings**

     {
     	"bookingUserEmail": "naveenkarhana29@gmail.com",